philipforget/awsssh/README.md

 ## TODO

-- Investigate if the config should include a simple way to define things like what the username should be, ports, etc.
-- If the above is assumed to be yes, an easy way to differentiate those things based on simple filter-like functions.
-- Introduce a simple way to encrypt and decrypt the key data on the fly.
+- Introduce a simple way to encrypt and decrypt the config data on the fly.
-- Make a nice setup.py for actual easy installation.
+- Read from a boto config file if a user has one and no awssssh config.

 ## Aliases